 #9 Surfing & Other Sporting Activities can be found in abundance in Cornwall

 Some of the best surfing in the UK can be found right here in the depths of Cornwall.
 Polzeath, Bude, St Ives, and Perranporth are all renowned for their great waves, surfing shops, and surf schools.
 A bonus is that even if you’re travelling with those who prefer other outdoor activities such as kayaking, canoeing, or simply hiking, then Cornwall has plenty of opportunities to take part in those activities also!

 #10 Cornwall has plenty of stunning accommodation

 Whether you enjoy camping under the stars or spending your night sleeping in luxurious boutique hotels, Cornwall has it all.
-From cosy cabins on wild moorland to a luxury stay just minutes from the beach, there’s an accommodation for every travel style to be found in this vibrant county…
+From cosy cabins on wild moorland to a luxury stay just minutes from the beach, there’s accommodation for every travel style to be found in this vibrant county…

 Though I’ve visited Cornwall many a time as a day trip from my home county of Devon, I’ve also had the luxury of staying at some pretty unique and boutique places to stay.
 For example, I particularly loved this four-star hotel (complete with a pretty pool) and this quaint pub overlooking the crashing waves below, not far from Tintagel.